Year of Hell: Reception

 In 2016, IGN ranked "Year of Hell" the 16th best episode of all Star Trek series.

 In a 2016 article highlighting the best episode from each Star Trek series, Digital Trends declared "Year of Hell" the winner for Star Trek:Voyager.

 In 2017, Den of Geek included this episode, along with "Scorpion" (Part II), "One", "Message In A Bottle", "Living Witness", and "Hope And Fear" from Season 4, for their abbreviated viewing guide for Star Trek: Voyager.
 They also ranked Kurtwood Smith as Annorax as the second best guest star on Star Trek: Voyager.

-In 2017, Vulture listed this episode as one of the best of Star Trek: Voyager.

 In 2018, CBR rated the "Year of Hell", as the 13th best multi episode story of Star Trek.

 In December 2018, Screen Rant ranked "Year of Hell" as one of the top ten episodes of all Star Trek.

-In 2020, SyFy Wire ranked the "Year in Hell" episode pairing the best episode(s) of Star Trek: Voyager.
+In 2020, SyFy Wire ranked the "Year of Hell" episode pairing the best episode(s) of Star Trek: Voyager.
 They call it "film level quality", praising everything from the space battles, moral conundrums, and guest star Kurtwood Smith.

 In 2020, CNET ranked the Krenim timeship the fifth most powerful spacecraft of the Star Trek universe, for its ability to commit genocide by erasing a species from time.

-In 2020, The Digital Fix said that "Year of Hell" was an "ambitious time travel tale" and rated it not only the best episode season four, but "possibly the greatest episode" in the entire series.

 In 2020, ScreenRant said "Year of Hell, Part I" was the 4th best episode of Star Trek: Voyager, based on an IMDB rating of 8.9 out of 10.
 They said the sequel, "Year of Hell, Part II" was the 8th best episode of Star Trek: Voyager, based on an IMDB rating of 8.7 out of 10.
 That same year they rated it the tenth best time travel episode of all Star Trek television.

 In 2021, Variety said the "Year of Hell" had the defining moment of the entire Voyager series.